micro/micro/doc/architecture.md

 ### How does it work?

-The go-platform is a client side interface for the fundamentals of a microservice platform.
+The go-os is a client side interface for the fundamentals of a microservice OS.
 Each package connects to a service which handles that feature.
 Everything is an interface and pluggable which means you can choose how to architect your platform.
-Micro however provides a "platform" implementation backed by it's own services by default.
+Micro OS provides a default implementation backed by it's own services.

 Each package can be used independently or integrated using go-micro client and handler wrappers.